How To Naturally Turn a Posterior Baby - Baby Chick

 Fetus in Uterus during pregnancy.
 Pregnancy women anatomy.
 Fetus with umbilical cord and placenta.
 Colored medical vector illustration.

 The full medical term for a posterior baby is “fetal occiput posterior.”
 This means the back of the baby’s head (occiput) is toward the mother’s back (posterior).
-In other words, the baby’s spine is to the mother’s spine.1 You may have heard a posterior baby referred to as “sunny-side up.”
-This is because if a mother births on her back, baby will be face-up when they come out of the birth canal.
+In other words, the baby’s spine is to the mother’s spine.1 You may also hear a posterior baby referred to as a “sunny side up baby.”
+This is because if a mother gives birth on her back, the baby will be face-up when they come out of the birth canal.
 Baby’s face (its “sunny side”) is facing up.11

 How Common Is the Posterior Position for a Baby?